Surohitt/Donor-Prediction-App/README.md

 - **KeelaDonorProject.ipynb**: is a walkthrough of the EDA, data cleaning and model preparation/creation process.
 I highly recommend reviewing this portion as a data scientist/machine learning engineer.
 - **Helper Functions.ipynb**: is a notebook consisting of several functions that were later implemented in the live application.
 This notebook was used to test function in an agile fashion.
+- It is also important to note the **helper_files.txt**.
+This file includes a list of resources that were used during the development of this application.

 #### Application
 The other folders are reasonably self explanatory.
 The **procfile, requirements**, and **runtime** files simply indicate to heroku how to execute the application.